5 of them.

 In Panama, the Day of the Dead, or el Dia de los Muertos, is not the huge festive holiday it is in Mexico and some other Latin American countries.

-In Panama, it happens one day later, on November 2nd, and only for one day.
+In Panama, it happens one day later, on November 2nd, and is only celebrated for one day.

-It is also officially a dry day on which you cannot buy any alcohol in stores or restaurants until after midnight.
+It is also officially a dry day.
+You cannot buy any alcohol in stores or restaurants until after midnight.

 On the Day of The Dead, Panamanians visit cemeteries to tidy up and decorate the graves of their loved ones.